JanisGeise/sparseSpatialSampling/README.md

-- the refinement of the grid near geometries requires approximately the same amount of time as the adaptive refinement, so unless a high resolution of geometries is required, it is recommended to set `_refine_geometry = False`
+- the refinement of the grid near geometries requires approximately the same amount of time as the adaptive refinement, so unless a high resolution of geometries is required, it is recommended to leave `refine = False` when instantiating a geometry object
-- if the error between the original fields and the interpolated ones is still too large (despite `_refine_geometry = True`), the following steps can be performed for improvement:
+- if the error between the original fields and the interpolated ones is still too large (despite `refine = True`), the following steps can be performed for improvement:
-  - the refinement level of the geometries can be increased by setting `_min_level_geometry` to a larger value.
+  - the refinement level of each geometry can be increased by increasing `min_refinement_level` to a larger value.
   By default, all geometries are refined with the max. cell level present at the geometry after the adaptive refinement.
-When providing a value for the refinement level, all geometry objects will be refined with this level
+  When providing a value for the refinement level, all geometry objects will be refined with this specified level
-  - activate the delta level constraint by setting `_max_delta_level = True`
+  - activate the delta level constraint by setting `max_delta_level = True` when instantiating the `sparseSpatialSampling` class
   - additionally, a second metric can be added, increasing the weight of areas near geometries (e.g., adding the influence of the shear stress to the existing metric)